kekse1/count.php/README.md

 the 'FONTS' directory, as '.ttf'.
 The 'aa' parameter needs to be '0' or '1', to configure anti-aliased text.

-All parameters are optional, but the `?draw` needs to be set if you want a graphical output.
+All parameters are optional, but the `?draw` needs to be set if you want a graphical output (only if allowed by 'DRAW' configuration).

 #### Dependencies
 Important: the GD library has to be installed for this feature.
 If it isn't, you can only use the